pluginpizza/sort-settings-menu/README.md

 ## Sort Settings Menu WordPress Plugin

 The "Settings" section in the WordPress admininistration menu can become confusing when there are multiple plugins installed.
-Sort Settings Menu helps by organizing the "Settings" section in alphabetical order, making it easier to find the correct settings page.
+Sort Settings Menu helps by organizing the "Settings" sub-level menu items in alphabetical order, making it easier to find the correct settings page.

 To use Sort Settings Menu, there are only two things you need to do: install and activate the plugin.
 Sort Settings Menu automatically sorts the "Settings" menu in alphabetical order without any extra configuration.
 Sort Settings Menu also works great as a [must-use plugin](https://wordpress.org/documentation/article/must-use-plugins/).